MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Send-MgUserChatActivityNotification.md

----
+﻿---
 external help file: Microsoft.Graph.Users.Actions-help.xml Module Name: Microsoft.Graph.Users.Actions online version: https://learn.microsoft.com/powershell/module/microsoft.graph.users.actions/send-mguserchatactivitynotification
 schema: 2.0.0
-ms.prod: microsoft-teams
 ---

 # Send-MgUserChatActivityNotification

 ## SYNOPSIS
 Send an activity feed notification in scope of a chat.
-For more details about sending notifications and the requirements for doing so, see sending Teams activity notifications.
+For more information about sending notifications and the requirements for doing so, see sending Teams activity notifications.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Send-MgBetaUserChatActivityNotification](/powershell/module/Microsoft.Graph.Beta.Users.Actions/Send-MgBetaUserChatActivityNotification?view=graph-powershell-beta)

 ## SYNTAX